williamj2543/pvpstats-web/README.md

 pvpstats-web
 ============

-A simple web frontend for pvpstats (a bukkit plugin)
+A simple web frontend for pvpstats (a bukkit plugin).

+A modified preview can be seen at: http://cardinalcraft.net/stats